Mozilla released an emergency fix for a critical Firefox vulnerability

 Kyiv • UNN

 At the time of its discovery, the dangerous vulnerability had already been exploited.
 Mozilla was forced to release an emergency fix for all versions of the Firefox browser.
+This was reported by UNN with reference to Europa Press and Mozilla.

-Important: Mozilla classifies the risk as "critical", which corresponds to the highest level of danger.
+Important: Mozilla classifies the risk as "critical," which corresponds to the highest level of danger.
 An attacker can gain access to data on other parts of the computer.

-The company confirmed that the developers reacted quickly by releasing a fix for Firefox 136.0.4 and ESR versions 115.21.1 and 128.8.1.
+The company confirmed that developers reacted quickly, releasing fixes for Firefox 136.0.4 and ESR versions 115.21.1 and 128.8.1.

 Update your browser right now!

-Firefox users should upgrade to the new versions 136.0.4, Firefox ESR 115.21.1 or Firefox ESR 128.8.1 as soon as possible.
-Usually the update happens automatically.
+Firefox users should update to the new versions 136.0.4, Firefox ESR 115.21.1, or Firefox ESR 128.8.1 as soon as possible.
+Usually, the update happens automatically.

 In addition, you can actively download it via the "Help" > "About Firefox" menu.
 After installation, the browser must be restarted.

-Google has developed a browser game based on the Squid Game series27.12.24, 16:25 • 102982 views
+Google has developed a browser game based on the Squid Game series27.12.24, 16:25 • 103009 views